aplteam/Tatin/docs/PublishingPackages.md

 * By default Tatin assumes a subfolder packages/ to be used for this.
 If you use them Tatin will identify dependencies itself.

-* If you manage a package project with Cider then Tatin will check the `tatinFolder` property: if it contains a definition without an assignment (namespace) then it will be taken
+* If you manage a package project with Cider then Tatin will check the properties `dependencies.tatin` and `dependencies_dev.tatin`: if one of them or both define a folder then it will be taken

-* If yiu do not use Cider and prefer a subfolder not namded packages/ for any dependencies then you must specify them explicitly:
+* If you do not use Cider and prefer a subfolder not namded packages/ for any dependencies then you must specify them explicitly:

   * The user command `]Tatin.PublishPackage` has a modifier for this: `-dependencies=`
   * The API function `PublishPackage` can be fed with an optional left argument for this